 A Celebration of Faculty and Staff Academic Excellence takes place each fall.

-The Fall 2019 Celebration of Faculty and Staff Academic Excellence will be held on Thursday, October 31 at 3:30 p.m. in Slee Hall.
+The Fall 2019 Celebration of Faculty and Staff Academic Excellence was held on Thursday, October 31 at 3:30 p.m. in Slee Hall.
 The ceremony included --

 In recognition of exceptional faculty merit, the State University of New York Board of Trustees designates leading State University faculty members as Distinguished Professors.
 This rank is accorded to faculty who have distinguished their campus and State University communities through outstanding academic contributions, including scholarly publications, national and international research presentations, research findings, and the training of students.
 The State University of New York Board of Trustees grant Distinguished Teaching Professorships to faculty members whose pedagogical accomplishments are extraordinary.
 The State University of New York Board of Trustees award Distinguished Service Professorships to those whose outstanding academic careers have included a particular focus on serving the university and its larger constituencies.

 In 2002, the State University of New York announced the creation of the Chancellor's Award for Excellence in Scholarship and Creative Activities, designed to recognize outstanding academic and creative achievements across a broad spectrum of scholarly and artistic fields.
 Recipients of the Chancellor's Award for Excellence in Scholarship and Creative Activities are university faculty members who consistently go above and beyond their teaching and professional duties to make extraordinary contributions to their respective fields.